 Kirk Warren Brown, PhD is an Associate Professor of Psychology at Virginia Commonwealth University, where he is also Director of the Contemplative Science and Education Core of the College Behavioral and Emotional Health Institute.
 Kirk conducts research that combines social psychology, cognitive science, and behavioral neuroscience, with a substantive focus on quality of attention as it operates in personal and social domains.
 A particular current focus is upon mindfulness, including its phenomenology and consequences for emotion regulation, behavior regulation, and well-being.

 Kirk earned his B.Sc in Psychology at the University of Toronto and Ph.D in Social-Personality Psychology at McGill University; he also completed a postdoctoral fellowship in Social Psychology at the University of Rochester.
 He has published more than 100 peer-reviewed journal articles and book chapters and edited two books.
 His work has been featured in national and international media outlets, including The New York Times, The Washington Post, and TIME, among others.
-He has been a visiting professor at the University of Rochester and the University of Paris and is a Fellow of the American Psychological Association, the Society of Personality and Social Psychology, and the Association for Psychological Science.
+He has been a visiting professor at the University of Rochester and the University of Paris and is a Fellow of the Association for Psychological Science, the American Psychological Association, the Society of Personality and Social Psychology, and the Mind and Life Institute.
 He is currently an Academic Editor at the journal PLOS ONE.